CAMP Rehoboth Theatre Presents Tiny Beautiful Things

 The play culminates in a letter from Living Dead Dad, whose 22-year-old son was killed by a drunk driver.
 Sugar doesn’t respond in the ways we might expect.
 Rather than looking down on her advice-seekers from a throne of sagacity, she reaches into herself and shares intensely personal stories — the ones layered in pain and heartbreak — and reminds her audience that we aren’t alone in how we feel.
 And we never have been.

-Performances are August 20, 21 at 7:30 and August 22 at 2 pm.
-All performances are at the Elkins/Archibald Atrium, CAMP Rehoboth.
-Tickets will be made to the general public on Monday, July 12.
+Performances are November 5 and 6 7:30 and November 7 at 2 pm.
+All performances are at the Elkins-Archibald Atrium, CAMP Rehoboth.
+Tickets are now available.